mhsung/kaist-cs479-fall-2023/docs/project-review-guidelines.md

 ### Review Process

 - You will be asked to review *two* projects, and each project will be reviewed by at least *four* peer reviewers and also *two* TAs.
-- The review will be *single-blind* and will be performed in **OpenReview** (but both the submissions and reviews will NOT be open to the public).
+- The review process will be *single-blind* and will be performed in **OpenReview**.
+You may receive a penalty if you disclose which project you will review.
 - ==Reviews can be **rejected** based on the assessment of the review quality, and rejected reviews will be penalized in the paper/project review scores &mdash; see [Penalty](#penalty).==
 - ==You can participate in the reviews after you receive the perfect score from the **paper review quiz**.== Any reviews submitted before attaining this perfect score will NOT be accepted and will be considered as not submitted.
 Refer to the [paper review](../paper-review){:target="_blank"} page for the details.